zydhanlinnar11/schematics-npc-online-judge/README.md

 ### About subdirectories and domain

-We need to change nginx.conf, demo and navbar fixtures, uwsgi.ini, dmoj-wpadmin in settings.py, static_url and media_url in local_settings.py.
+We need to change nginx.conf, demo and navbar fixtures, uwsgi.ini, trusted origins in settings.py, static_url and media_url in local_settings.py.